Who we are

 We have a partnership with the Unite Foundation, which offers a number of full accommodation scholarships for care leavers and estranged students.
 The deadline for applying for scholarships for the academic year 20–21 is 27 May 2020.

-If you need help finding work or exploring careers, get in touch with Stephanie Pemberton in our Career and Employability Service at [email protected].
+If you need help finding work or exploring careers, get in touch with Edmund Lewis in our Career and Employability Service at [email protected].